Tom-Fox1/FlickQuiz-Privacy-Policy/README.md

 I also plan on improving user profiles and sign up, to add an easier sign up, privacy settings and the abiltiy to edit your profile in a more understandable format.

+I would also like to add that although there is no charges for playing or anything you can spend money on in the game currently this does not mean, that i am making money from your data or that I plan to. at the moment I am making no money form the game and when the time comes I will do so in an ehtical manner.

 any questions: flickquiz@gmail.com